aig-hagen/aig_graph_component/README.md

 instance.setDeletable(true)
 ```
 ##### Label Editable
-We can set whether labels of nodes and links can be edited using `setLabelsEditable()`.
+We can set whether labels of nodes and links can be edited using `setLabelEditable()`.
 ```javascript
 // prohibit label editing via GUI for the node with id 3 and the edge with the id 2-3 instance.setLabelEditable(false, [3, "2-3"])